dholzmueller/fast_sparse_interpolation/README.md

 This is a header-only library providing a fast matrix-vector product and linear system solver for tensor product matrices with a downward-closed index set restriction.
-This can especially be applied to compute interpolation coefficients for a sparse grid basis or evaluate a sparse interpolant at sparse grid points.
+It can especially be applied to compute interpolation coefficients for a sparse grid basis or evaluate a sparse interpolant at sparse grid points.
 The library code is located in the src folder.

 The fast_sparse_interpolation library is published under an Apache 2.0 license.
 If you use this project for research purposes, please cite the following publication which describes the mathematical background:
-- David Holzmüller, Dirk Pflüger: Fast Sparse Grid Operations using the Unidirectional Principle: A Generalized and Unified Framework (currently submitted).
+- David Holzmüller and Dirk Pflüger.
+Fast Sparse Grid Operations using the Unidirectional Principle: A Generalized and Unified Framework.
+Sparse Grids and Applications - Munich 2018 (to appear in 2021).

 The essential ideas behind the algorithm were first proposed in:
-- Gustavo Avila and Tucker Carrington Jr.: A multi-dimensional Smolyak collocation method in curvilinear coordinates for computing vibrational spectra (2015).
+- Gustavo Avila and Tucker Carrington Jr. A multi-dimensional Smolyak collocation method in curvilinear coordinates for computing vibrational spectra (2015).

 Example code for usage can be found in test/main.cpp.
 This file can be compiled by executing the top-level Makefile (make debug / make release).
 This Makefile executes cmake on CMakeLists.txt to generate a Makefile in the build folder, which is then automatically executed using make to compile the executable test code.
-The test folder also contains code for performance measurement and plotting of performance data, which we used for our 2019 paper.
+The test folder also contains code for performance measurement and plotting of performance data, which we used for our paper.

+The C++ code requires the `boost` library and the python code requires the `numpy` and `matplotlib` libraries.
+The code has been tested on Ubuntu 20.10 with gcc 10.2.0, cmake 3.16.3, boost 1.71.0, Python 3.8.6, numpy 1.18.5 and matplotlib 3.2.2.
+It should be relative flexible with respect to software versions and operating systems, however.
+The resulting test and plotting code can be executed from the command line using the top-level folder as a working directory via `./build/fsi-test`, `python3 test/tex_line_plot.py` and `python3 test/surf_plot.py`.

 All functions and classes lie inside the namespace fsi (short for fast_sparse_interpolation).
 The basic structure is as follows:
 - The class MultiDimVector<IteratorType> stores vectors indexed by multi-indices.